remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

 ## my-cat

 The program **my-cat** is a simple program.
 Generally, it reads a file as specified by the user and prints its contents.
-A typical usage is as follows:
+A typical usage is as follows, in which the user wants to see the contents of main.c, and thus types:

 ```
-my-cat main.c
+prompt> my-cat main.c
+#include <stdio.h>
+...
 ```

-In this case, **my-cat** will read the file **main.c** and print out its contents.
+As shown, **my-cat** reads the file **main.c** and prints out its contents.

 You'll need to learn how to use a few library routines from the C standard library (often called **libc**) to implement the source code for this program,